Optimal decay rate for the 2-D compressible Oldroyd-B and Hall-MHD model: Introduction

 \subsection{The incompressible Oldroyd-B model}

 In \cite{Guillope1990}, C. Guillop\'e, and J. C. Saut first showed that the incompressible Oldroyd-B model admits a unique global strong solution in Sobolev spaces.
 The $L^p$-setting was given by E. Fern\'andez-Cara, F.Guill\'en and R. Ortega \cite{Fernandez-Cara}.
-The week solutions of the incompressible Oldroyd-B model was proved by P. L. Lions and N. Masmoudi \cite{Lions-Masmoudi} for the case $\alpha=0$.
+The weak solutions of the incompressible Oldroyd-B model was proved by P. L. Lions and N. Masmoudi \cite{Lions-Masmoudi} for the case $\alpha=0$.
 Notice that the problem for the case $\alpha\neq0$ is still open, see \cite{2011Global,Masmoudi2013}.
 Later on, J. Y. Chemin and N. Masmoudi \cite{Chemin2001} proved the existence and uniqueness of strong solutions in homogenous Besov spaces with critical index of regularity.
 Optimal decay rates for solutions to the 3-D incompressible Oldroyd-B model were obtained by M. Hieber, H. Wen and R. Zi \cite{2019OldroydB}.
-An approach based on the deformation tensor can be found in \cite{Lei-Zhou2005,Lei2008,2010On,2010On1,Zhang-Fang2012}.
+The sharp time decay rates of large solutions to the two-dimensional Oldroyd-B model were proved in \cite{Li2}.
+An approach based on the deformation tensor can be found in \cite{Li1,Lei-Zhou2005,Lei2008,2010On,2010On1,Zhang-Fang2012}.